cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

 data in mind - it has some amateur mistakes like ["id":"UBERON:0011153 CUI"](https://github.com/x-atlas-consortia/json-knowledge-graph/blob/f92fb24a54d899b4716be45f29deea0e2b677a1f/README.md?plain=1#L458), that's almost a CURIE but looses focus right at the end with `_CUI`.
-I'll be sad on the day if/when I need to write my own code to consume content in this format.
+I'll be sad on the day if/when I need to work with data in this format.

 NIH isn't so good at community work, so I don't think that this will be a big deal.
 In general, it's even more difficult to convince a group to give up on